 Oklahoma Oil and Gas Museums

-Oklahoma’s many community oil and natural gas museums exhibit America’s exploration and production heritage, which began in 1859.
+Most Sooner State museums, especially the many Oklahoma oil museums, exhibit America’s exploration and production heritage, which began August 27, 1859.
 The museums also teach visitors about the modern energy business.
 Look for more energy education resources in Texas Petroleum Museums and other state oil and gas museums.

 About 450 million years ago, a meteor struck north-central Oklahoma, creating an impact crater more than eight miles wide.

 Today, the rural community of Ames proudly claims the crater as its own – and as an important contributor to the geological knowledge of the nation’s petroleum industry.

-In 2007, Ames citizens opened one of the most unique of oil museums.
+In 2007, Ames citizens opened one of the most unique of the Oklahoma oil and gas museums.
 Their astrobleme museum – describing the meteor’s (estimated to have been the size of a football) impact – and its relationship to a 1991 major oil discovery by independent oilman Harold Hamm.

 The museum, which requires no staff, features all-weather video panels on its north and south walls.
 The panels describe the crater’s formation…and its geological significance.
 The Ames crater impact site is among the largest producing craters.
 Read more in Ames Astrobleme Museum.

 Anadarko Basin Museum of Natural History

 The Anadarko Basin Museum of Natural History is located on Route 66 on Main Street in Elk City.
 Unfortunately, the museum, founded by oil history enthusiast John West and others, is closed because of a lack of funding.
 The museum building, the Casa Grande Hotel, remains listed on the National Register of Historic Places.
 A powerful tourist attraction stands beside the shuttered museum: Parker Drilling Co.
 Rig No. 114 — one of the world’s largest drilling rigs, 181 feet tall, and visible from Interstate 40.

 The Bartlesville Area History Museum, established in 1965, ensures the collection, preservation and exhibition of the rich and varied history of Bartlesville and the surrounding areas.
 The collection includes artifacts, historical objects, photographs, art illustrations and files that focus on the development of communities.